Current Campus Status

 Dear USM Community,

-Chancellor Dannel Malloy has announced plans for University of Maine System students, faculty and staff to return to our respective campuses to learn, teach and work this fall.
+In early July, Chancellor Dannel Malloy announced plans for University of Maine System students, faculty, and staff to return to our respective campuses to learn, teach and work.

 The System has provided us with an overarching framework for coming back to campuses statewide in late August.
-But as each university is distinctive in its size and student profile, many of the operational decisions and solutions will be made at the campus level.
+But as each university is distinctive in its size and student profile, many of the operational decisions and solutions are being made at the campus level.

-At USM, the Fall Planning Task Force, co-chaired by Vice Provost for Mission and Accreditation Dominic Barraclough, and Associate Vice President of Student Affairs David Roussel, has been working for months on the full scope of issues presented by our return to campus.
-The work of this group of students, faculty and staff, representing all operational aspects of USM and a broad range of perspectives, has informed the Healthy Huskies plan for our return.
+At USM, the Fall Planning Task Force, co-chaired by Vice Provost for Mission and Accreditation Dominic Barraclough, and Associate Vice President of Student Affairs David Roussel, worked for months on the full scope of issues presented by our return to campus.
+The work of this group of students, faculty, and staff, representing all operational aspects of USM and a broad range of perspectives, has informed the Healthy Huskies plan for the 2020–21 academic year.

 Healthy Huskies is predicated upon four tenets: